carlosbrando/rails_book-2.2/en/04_ActionPack/12_accept.markdown

 This header is implemented inefficiently on many browsers, and when it is used on public web sites, sometimes strange errors occur when indexing robots perform their HTTP requests.

-Thus the decision was made to disable this header by default, but soon after it was decided that it would be better to leave it enabled but just allow it to be disabled if desired.
-To do this, just include the following line in your **environment.rb**:
+Thus, the decision was made to disable this header by default.
+It's always better to indicate the desired format in your URLs, but if you need to enable this header, just include the following line in your **environment.rb**:

 	config.action_controller.use_accept_header = false